xnox/shim-review/README.md

    distros do.
 This also now makes our shim builds reproducible like everyone else.

+ - Above means that our unsigned shim/fb/mm are now produced in a custom upload tarball during the build, and are no longer in the shim.deb.
+As that's how one submits EFI apps for signing in Launchpad.

  - we have disabled ExitBootServices check, to allow chainloading a second shim from disk, from netbooted shim+grub.
 All shims these days require signature validation thus this is safe to do.
 We need